ibrhimAli/SAD/README.md

   Autumn or Winter), adjust notification frequency and set a daily check-in time.
 - **Streak Counter** – see how many days in a row you've entered your mood.
 - **Analytics** – visualize mood trends with interactive charts.
+- **Mood Log** – browse previous entries and notes in a calendar view.
+- **Onboarding Flow** – a welcome carousel followed by a permissions prompt for notifications and location.
+- **Tip of the Day** – daily suggestions based on recent moods with optional reminders.
+- **Wellness Challenge** – join a 30 day challenge to complete simple wellness tasks.
+- **Premium Tier** – unlock the 60‑day insights chart after starting a free trial.

+## Feature details

+### Onboarding flow

+First time visitors see a short **Welcome Carousel** followed by a permissions page.
+The carousel introduces mood logging, insights and daily tips.
+The permissions screen requests notifications and geolocation so the app can send reminders and tag entries with location data.

+### Mood log

+Mood entries are stored locally and can be reviewed from the **Calendar** page.
+Tapping any day shows the recorded mood and notes.

+### Insights chart

+The **Analytics** page displays a line chart plotting recent mood ratings and daylight hours.
+Hovering a point reveals sunrise, sunset and weather details.

+### Tip of the Day

+Daily tips are selected from `src/tips/tips.json` based on recent moods.
+Visit `/tip` to view today's tip and optionally schedule a reminder notification.

+### Wellness challenge

+The **Challenge** page runs a simple 30‑step challenge.
+Joining tracks your progress and displays confetti when completed.

+### Premium tier

+A modal appears a week after first use offering a free trial.
+Starting the trial unlocks the 60‑day mood trend on the analytics page.

 ## Browser requirements